snowtafir/Hits-Count/README.md

 ### 2. Create Workers

 Navigate to **Workers & Pages** > **Create application** > **Create Worker**, name it _hits_.
 Copy the [hit.js](https://github.com/xykt/Hits/blob/main/hits.js) code into the Worker editor.
-Modify line 7 to change the domain to your counter's domain, and set the keyword.
+Modify line 7 to change the domain to your counter's domain, and set the keywords in line 8.
 Each counter corresponds to a keyword.
-For subsequent counters, simply add a new keyword.
+For subsequent counters, simply add new keywords for them.

 ### 3. Configure Bindings